ismahelio/pix2pix-tensorflow-isma/README.md

 # Second train the model using the npz file we just created.
 The "important" part where to define the npz file is at the bottom.
 python3 pix2pix.py

-# Third, create another matrix - numpy array with the images to validate the model modifying the parameters in the matrix.py script
+# Third, create another matrix-numpy array with the images to validate the model
+# Modify the filename parameters in matrix.py
 python3 matrix.py

 # Last run the model.
-Use the latest .h5 file generated while training => [X1, X2] = load_real_samples('maps_val.npz')
+Use the latest .h5 file generated while training
+# [X1, X2] = load_real_samples('maps_val.npz')
 python3 testModel.py

 ```